The Mona Lisa Foundation

 Occasionally artists would paint directly onto these gesso grounds: in many instances the ground was modified by the application of layers intended to reduce its absorbency.
 Such a coating over the gesso is called in Italian an imprimitura, often referred to in English when writing on Italian painting techniques.

-The author S. J. Fleming refers to this base gesso as a ground, instead of it being called the initial preparation of the canvas.
+The author Stuart Fleming refers to this base gesso as a ground, instead of it being called the initial preparation of the canvas.
 The ground coats are really layers of pigments laid down over the gesso, to assist in building-up the subsequent layers of paint colours, both opaque and transparent, to create the desired effect.
-He writes: “… the two major grounds in antiquity were chalk and gypsum, the former being the choice of northern European artists … the latter being preferred by the Italian and Spanish schools.
-Mixed with animal glue either were suitable coatings for panels (gypsum and glue being familiarly known as gesso), but for canvas preparation a different vehicle was the only sensible choice.”
-Here that author makes a separate distinction for canvas preparation; though Leonardo’s directions relate more to the original method.

-Two series of analytical probes were effected on the painting primarily in order to identify the complete range of pigments and other media used, as well as to help ascertain some of the techniques employed in the preparation of the canvas support, and the application of the base, ground and paint layers.
+Two series of analytical probes were effected on the painting primarily in order to identify the complete range of pigments and other media used, as well as to help ascertain some of the techniques he employed in the preparation of the canvas support, and the application of the base, ground and paint layers.
 The results not only identified the pigments and other material, but also pointed to the sequence in which sections of the work were undertaken.
-Dr. Hermann Kuhn’s nine probes were taken in June 1977, and it was in June 2005, exactly 28 years later, when Dr. Mauricio Seracini dated the results of his further 10 probes.
-The results hereunder are listed chronologically.
-It is acknowledged that there could have been some procedural advances during those 28 years, and the intention here is to be as comprehensive as possible.
+Dr. Hermann Kuhn’s nine probes were taken in June 1977, and it was in June 2005, exactly 28 years later, when Dr. Maurizio Seracini dated the results of his further 10 probes.
+The results are listed chronologically.
+It is acknowledged that there could have been some procedural advances during those 28 years, and the intention here is to be as comprehensive as possible and to standardise the presentation of the results, where useful..

 First analysis: Dr. Hermann Kuhn